 Speaking of computers, do you have old laptops/tablets/phones hanging around the house?
 I’d be surprised if you said no. Save anything from these that you need, and then sell them or throw them away (safely)!

 Go through your fridge, freezer, and all cupboards and bag up any food or condiments you won’t use.
 You’ll free up a bunch of space and your kitchen will seem so much cleaner and more organised! 🙂 Remember to check all sell by dates!
+Recently we had a huge clear out, and got some beautiful kitchen units from Kitchen Warehouse; which really helped make the most of our space!

 Sadly, the age of needing as many books and DVD’s is on it’s way out.
 You might be like me, and love to hold a physical book in your hand; but you really can’ deny the handy power of a Kindle (or Netflix rather than DVDs!).
 Keep your absolute favourites you’ve collected, and donate everything else to a charity shop that could really use it.